 One alternative is to use Twitter’s API to get the details of embedded Tweets.
 And my new WordPress plugin does exactly that, you only need to provide your own API keys.
 (The plugin will still work without them, but some data, like profile pictures, number of likes and retweets, will be missing and media — images, GIFs, videos — will not render.)

 Here’s my site’s PageSpeed score after enabling the plugin.

 And here’s a few examples of the plugin in use, showing a variety of Tweets.
 (You can find even more on Botwiki.)

 One limitation of Twitter’s API is that it doesn’t provide URLs of attached videos, so for now videos only show a thumbnail with a link to Twitter and I expect to add inline video playing in the future.

-And just to drive the point home even more, here’s the PageSpeed score for this very page, without the plugin and with the plugin enabled.
+And just to drive the point home even more, here’s the PageSpeed score comparison for this very page.

 And if you like this project, be sure to also check out my Simple Sharing Buttons Generator.